jentimanatol/CriticalRValueApp/README.md

 ## 🧾 About This Project

-This application was created as part of my personal portfolio to demonstrate my ability to design clean, functional, and mathematically-accurate software tools for data analysis and education.
+This application was created as part of my personal portfolio to demonstrate my ability to design clean, functional, and mathematically-accurate software tools for data analysis and education perfect for Statistics I MAT-181.

 **Critical r-value Calculator & Visualizer** is more than just a calculator — it's a learning assistant.
 Designed for both beginners and professionals in statistics, the app simplifies complex statistical formulas into an interactive, visual experience.
 It reflects my interests in: